 Your Name: Charlotte Verity

-Name of Business: Charlotte Verity Jewellery
+Name of Business: Charlotte Verity

-How would you describe you practice?
+How would you describe the items you produce?

 I make contemporary jewellery for women and men, for themselves or as gifts, from day-time and work-wear to extravagant statement pieces.
 I specialise in precious metals (silver, gold, platinum) and combine these with small scale warm and hot glass techniques, faceted stones and vitreous enamels.
 I supply independent shops and galleries nationwide and have exhibited throughout the UK and overseas as well as being featured in two jewellery books (please see www.charlotteverity.com for full details).
 I reserve some collections for selling exclusively within Studio One and have a wide selection of jewellery for engagements, weddings, civil partnerships and anniversaries.
 I also offer the experience to ‘Make your Own Wedding Rings’ with me!